 It may be helpful to research before your trip which hospitals will direct bill so you will know where to go in an emergency.

-In many countries of the world, it is normal for providers to require payment in cash, not by credit card.
+In many countries, it is normal for providers to require payment in cash, not by credit card.
 Inquire about this before you travel and have ready access to cash in case you are traveling to such a destination.

 Cost of Overseas Medical Care